Do women really snore?

 Vitalsleep– The VitalSleep is available in both regular and small sizes.
 It has micro adjustment screws on which allows the lower tray to be adjusted out several millimeters.
 The VitalSleep sells for around $60 and can be purchased at a discount if you order two.
 I tested this product and wrote a complete review.

 SnoreMeds– Last on the list is the SnoreMeds.
 This product is a boil and bite mouthpiece with two breather holes.
 It’s also available in both regular and small sizes and is as simple and effective as they come.
-This is perhaps my most favored no frills product because it’s very inexpensive.
+This is perhaps my most favored no-frills product because it’s very inexpensive.
 The value pack which contains 4 devices can be purchased for around $70 or about $18 each.
 Read the full review here.

 Other available options

 It’s important to mention that while these three products are marketed and sold as “women’s” mouthpieces, this can be somewhat misleading.
 For the average woman, most standard or regular size mouthguards will work just fine.
-The smaller size should only be used if you are finding that standard size devices to not fit properly or are uncomfortable.
+The smaller size should only be used if you are finding that standard size devices do not fit properly or are uncomfortable.

-A much larger selection of reviewed products are available here.
+A much larger selection of reviewed products is available here.
 Pay close attention whether or not the company offers a money back guarantee.
 In the event that they do not fit, you can return it for a refund and purchase one of the smaller devices mentioned above.

-There are a lot of great options when it comes to DYI anti-snoring products.
+There are a lot of great options when it comes to DIY anti-snoring products.
 For most, just about any standard size device will work.
 For others, the smaller mentioned devices may be ideal.Share This Post: